Water and Biogeochemical Cycles

 crashing ocean wave

-A new University-wide water initiative has been launched, called the Penn State Water Consortium, involving faculty and staff engaged in research, teaching, and outreach.
-The Consortium is currently in development.
+A new University-wide Water Initiative involves faculty and staff engaged in research, teaching, and outreach.

 Penn State has a long and rich history of engaged, innovative, and impactful water and water-related research.
 This portfolio of work encompasses the natural, social, and health sciences, engineering, policy and law, communications, the arts, and more.